classilla/dclinux/README.md

 * BBA prone to dropouts under high activity (see the section on NFS below)
 * No support for the hardware clock (see the section on NTP below)

 Some of these things can't be fixed until we get the source code.
 Unfortunately the source for 2K1 DC Linux and its boot components was stored on a now-defunct FTP server, but we're still looking.
+Some components such as the kernel and SH-Boot (but not eCos) are still available from the [LinuxSH CVS server](http://linuxsh.cvs.sourceforge.net/).
 For everything that *we* built, we include the source (or patches against source) in `/usr/src`.

 ## How to use the disc